-Eliqible Options.
-Only stock options with an exercise price of above the higher of the 52-week high closing price of our common stock or 50% of the current stock price at the commencement of the Exchange Program (which, assuming an exchange offer to implement the Exchange Program is commenced , would be \$ as of March , 2010) will be eligible for exchange under the Exchange Program.
+Eligible Options.
+Only stock options with an exercise price of above the higher of the 52-week high closing price of our common stock or 50% of the current stock price at the commencement of the Exchange Program (which, assuming an exchange offer to implement the Exchange Program is commenced March 3, 2010, would be \$10.89) will be eligible for exchange under the Exchange Program.
 In addition, only stock options that were granted at least 12 months prior to the commencement of the exchange offer and have an exercise price of \$11.00 or greater will be eligible for exchange under the Exchange Program.
 Stock options whose term will expire before the expiration of the exchange period will not be eligible for exchange under the Exchange Program.
-As of March , 2010, the closing price of our common stock on the NYSE was \$.
-Thus, the exercise prices of the stock options eligible under to \$ times above such closing trading price. the Exchange Program, which range from \$, are approximately to more than of all of our currently outstanding options are underwater and approximately of our currently outstanding stock options (not including outstanding stock options held by our named executive officers or directors, who are not eligible to participate in the Exchange Program) would be eligible for exchange in the Exchange Program.
+As of March 3, 2010, the closing price of our common stock on the NYSE was \$7.26.
+Thus, the exercise prices of the stock options eligible under the Exchange Program, which range from \$11.05 to \$41.25, are approximately 1.52 to more than 5.68 times above such closing trading price.
+As of March 3, 2010 approximately 11.5 million of all of our currently outstanding options are underwater and approximately 4.8 million of our currently outstanding stock options (not including outstanding stock options held by our named executive officers or directors, who are not eligible to participate in the Exchange Program) would be eligible for exchange in the Exchange Program.
 In addition, while Eligible Employees may choose which Eligible Options to exchange, Eligible Employees must exchange all Eligible Options covered by a particular option grant (i.e. elections must be made on a grant-by-grant basis).